 |Fort Shirley||Historical Site||(767) 445-6009||1.3 mi.
 West-Northwest of Central Portsmouth||Dominica|

-These examples are just a few of the available options.
-Click here to check out our guide to natural attractions in and around Portsmouth.
+These are just a few of the available choices.
+Navigate to this article concerning natural attractions in and near Portsmouth if you want to discover more specifics.

 Help us improve!
 We welcome your corrections and suggestions.